Purchasing of the future

 We push new processes in digitalization and continuously strive for improvements.
 This claim links us with our suppliers.
 We continuously evaluate the overall performance of our suppliers.
 The cost basis is not the only decisive factor, but also – in terms of the total cost approach – the sum of various key figures such as quality, costs, delivery reliability and sustainability.
 However, and this is important to Bosch, this evaluation is done transparently and fairly.
 The most efficient suppliers are appointed as preferred suppliers, they participate to a greater extent in new projects, are involved in development projects at an early stage and grow with us as market leader.
 To honor outstanding performance and further strengthen the reputation of our most efficient suppliers, we have been awarding them with the the since 1987.

-The purchasing volume accounts for more than 50 percent of Bosch’s sales revenue.
+The purchasing volume accounts for approximately 50 percent of Bosch’s sales revenue.
 Purchasing thus carries an important responsibility for the cost- and cash flow position of the company.
 We therefore work in close cooperation with our suppliers to ensure the best costs already at the start of production.
 The approach of competitiveness with our partners applies here as well.
 For instance, we develop production-optimized designs with our suppliers, to enable the cost-optimized manufacture of competitive products.
 Furthermore, we offer our suppliers attractive financing terms as part of the .

 In addition, Bosch purchasing optimizes and secures all supply chains by means of preventive risk management to react quickly and ensure deliveries in the event of a volatile economic environment or if risks such as forces of nature occur.